vipulSharma18/Custom-NCCL-Collectives/README.md

 # Custom-NCCL-Collectives
-Creating NCCL collectives from communication primitives in NCCL.
-This will create the API layer of NCCL while reusing the Transport layer and other NCCL code.
+Creating NCCL collectives from communication primitives (send and recv).
+This will create most of the API layer of NCCL while reusing the Transport layer.

-This is meant for educational purposes and to be used to demonstrate the multiple layers of abstraction involved in PyTorch's distributed training.
+The code is meant for educational purposes and to be used to demonstrate the multiple layers of abstraction involved in PyTorch's distributed training.

+The project follows [2] in structuring the code, and the design of NCCL.

 ## Benchmarking:
 * From [5], "Run on 8 GPUs (-g 8), scanning from 8 Bytes to 128 MBytes :